 Children with Mesothelioma

 It can be particularly troubling when a child is diagnosed with cancer.
-Childhood cancer is often a difficult battle, not only for the child, but also for their parents and loved ones, who have trouble accepting and coping with the ramifications of a serious illness in a child.
+Childhood cancer is often a difficult battle, not only for the child, but also for the parents and loved ones who may have trouble accepting and coping with the ramifications of a serious illness.

-Because it has a lengthy latency period and is primarily associated with industrial exposure, mesothelioma is a form of asbestos cancer that is usually diagnosed in older men.
-In fact, the average age at the time of diagnosis, is sixty-five.
+Mesothelioma is a form of asbestos cancer that has a lengthy latency period and is primarily associated with industrial exposure.
+This type of cancer is usually diagnosed in older men.
+In fact, the average age at the time of diagnosis is sixty-five.

-It was later determined that only ten of the children actually had mesothelioma cancer; others had been diagnosed with other forms of cancer.
-Six were boys, and eight were diagnosed with pleural mesothelioma.
+It was later determined that only ten of the children in this study actually had mesothelioma cancer; the other children had been diagnosed with different forms of cancer.
+Six of the ten children were boys and eight were diagnosed with pleural mesothelioma.
 Two of the children were mesothelioma survivors until the age of nineteen.